Chronic pain is destructive. No aspect of life is spared. Put up with it no longer! Hypnotherapy could help you!

 Well, it really needn’t be like that.

-I was prompted to write this post because I have spent the last weekend teaching my hypnotherapy students how to help people experiencing chronic pain.
+I was originally prompted to write this post because I had spent the previous weekend teaching my hypnotherapy students how to help people experiencing chronic pain.
 They were particularly impressed when I took a student and caused her hand to become numb.

 This student was then able to touch her jaw with her hand.
 Her jaw became numb in turn.
 If you’re presently suffering from chronic pain then you can imagine how useful you’d find such a technique.
 You could learn this technique for yourself.
 Would you like to?
 If so, simply get in touch!